 Unravelling Four Decades of Emotional Eating

 My story is universal and individual all at once.
 I eat too much and move too little, that’s what I have in common with millions of people who struggle with obesity.
 Why I do this is a combination of my own personal demons, cultural pressures, lifestyle choices and infrastructure challenges.
 My dieting journey began in 1977 when I was 14 years old and embarked on my first calorie restricted program.
 I was not actually overweight but I was a little heavier than my more petite friends and I wanted to weigh as little as they did.
 Cultural influences and unfounded body image issues were definitely at play here, but I've also always been a comfort eater who uses food to soothe the anxieties that have been my companions for most of my life and which are rooted deeply in early childhood abandonment trauma.
 Despite the ensuing diet/binge cycles I didn't gain any significant weight until my early 40s when I moved to America and my lifestyle became increasingly sedentary and my food portions a lot bigger.
-I had some success with calorie counting in 2015 but then my mom passed away unexpectedly and the grief slowly returned me to my old numbing habits of comfort eating and intertia.
+I had some success with Intuitive Dieting in 2015 but then my mom passed away unexpectedly and the grief slowly returned me to my old numbing habits of comfort eating and intertia.
 Now in my mid-50s I am officially obese.
 It’s not healthy, it’s not comfortable, it’s no longer about culture or feeling fat.
 It’s about healing my body and my heart.

 Why The Reluctant Cook?